zwqStella/katacoda-resteasy-scenarios/hello-world/step3.md

    </plugin>
 </plugins>
 ```
+When using this profile, the Wildfly server would be started on pakage phase.
+Then the war file would be deployed to it before integration-test phase.
+And in the end, the server would be stoped automaticaly.

+`mvn clean install -P deploy-war`{{execute}}

 Now our application could be successfully built and deployed.
 But we have no access to it.
 To interact with it, we need to use Resteasy client API.